suffolklibraries/sljekyll/about/board-members/index.md

 Sylvia has volunteered her support for many libraries, as well as her local library in Bungay.

-She was appointed an interim board member of the IPS in February 2012 and was recently re-elected as a trustee and secretary to the Friends of Bungay Community Library.
+She was appointed an interim board member of Suffolk Libraries in February 2012 and was recently re-elected as a trustee and secretary to the Friends of Bungay Community Library.
 She helped the friends group achieve CIO registration.

 Sylvia is Bungay deputy town mayor and a trustee of Bungay Town Trust.